deng34/us-health-statistics-visualization/README.md

 The data is sourced from the [CDC's Behavioral Risk Factor Surveillance System (BRFSS)](https://www.cdc.gov/brfss/index.html), covering the years 2014-2023.

-## Setup
+## Demo

-Simply open `visualization.html` in a web browser to view the visualization.
+You can view the live visualization here: https://deng34.github.io/us-health-statistics-visualization/visualization.html

 ## License